(Updated March 28, 2018)

 Studies suggest that testosterone therapy significantly increases the risk for heart attacks, strokes, and blood clots.

-Those studies on testosterone products that have been done—including work published in the New England Journal of Medicine, Journal of the American Medical Association, and PLOS ONE—suggest that they significantly increase the risk for cardiovascular events such as heart attacks, strokes, and blood clots.
-A 3-year JAMA study, furthermore, found that testosterone, compared to placebo, did not improve sexual function or quality of life.
+Those studies on testosterone products that have been done—including work published in the New England Journal of Medicine, Journal of the American Medical Association (JAMA), and PLOS ONE—suggest that they significantly increase the risk for cardiovascular events such as heart attacks, strokes, and blood clots.
+A three-year JAMA study, furthermore, found that testosterone, compared to placebo, did not improve sexual function or quality of life.

 But it wasn’t until 2015 that testosterone therapy makers, at the FDA’s behest, included product labels warning about a possible increase risk of heart attacks and strokes.
-The FDA noted in a March 2015 safety announcement that, “The benefit and safety of [testosterone] medications have not been established for the treatment of low testosterone levels due to aging.”
+The FDA noted in a March 2015 safety announcement, “The benefit and safety of [testosterone] medications have not been established for the treatment of low testosterone levels due to aging.”

-Over a recent 5-year period, testosterone products were linked to nearly 4,000 serious health complications, thousands of hospitalizations, and hundreds of deaths.
-About ¼ of these complications involved cardiovascular issues.
+Over a recent five-year period, testosterone products were linked to nearly 4,000 serious health complications, thousands of hospitalizations, and hundreds of deaths.
+About one quarter of these complications involved cardiovascular issues.

 Testosterone Therapy Products